jvandillen/iTunesSearchAPI-Swift/README.md

 Links to icons used:

-Record icon - <a href="https://icons8.com/web-app/9403/Music-Record-Filled">Free Music Record Filled icon source</a>, Book icon - <a href="https://icons8.com/web-app/453/Book">Free Book icon source</a>
+<a href="https://icons8.com/web-app/9403/Music-Record-Filled">Free Music Record Filled icon source</a>, <a href="https://icons8.com/web-app/453/Book">Free Book icon source</a>